 High Intensity Drug Trafficking Area Investigative Support Centers

-Deal with terrorism, criminal, and public safety matters across multiple disciplines, including law enforcement, public safety, fire service, emergency response, public health, and private sector security
+Deal with terrorism as well as criminal and public safety matters across multiple disciplines, including law enforcement, critical infrastructure, fire service, emergency response, public health, and private sector security.

-Provide for the collocation and communication between federal and SLTT law enforcement agencies in counterdrug investigations, eradication, and interdiction
+Facilitate communication between federal and SLTT law enforcement agencies in counter-drug investigations, eradication, and interdiction efforts.

-Provide narcotics-related investigative case support, lead generation, and prepare threat assessments, strategic reports, trend and pattern assessments, and organizational studies
+Provide narcotics-related investigative case support and lead generation, as well as prepare threat assessments, strategic reports, trend and pattern assessments, and organizational studies.

 Collaborative Efforts of Fusion Centers and High Intensity Drug Trafficking Area Investigative Support Centers

-In Salem, Oregon, the Oregon Terrorism Information Threat Assessment Network (TITAN) Fusion Center is co-located with the region’s HIDTA ISC.
-The close proximity of the two centers enables them to work closely together.
-Recently, TITAN and the ISC coordinated efforts when responding to a lead from a local law enforcement agency regarding an opium operation.
+- In the Oregon Terrorism Information Threat Assessment Network (TITAN) Fusion Center and the co-located HIDTA ISC coordinated efforts when responding to a lead from a local law enforcement agency regarding an opium operation.
 TITAN investigated the lead, analyzed resulting information, and facilitated the closure of the operation.
 The information gathered through this process informed HIDTA’s ongoing investigation into the operation.